 The user who shared the image above contacted support to arrange for a replacement and came to the conclusion that "Samsung can die in a fire."
 He was unable to find success through Samsung's site due to an inability to find a "model code" that the website insisted on.
 Read More

 A primary selling point of the 7" Kindle Fire HDX is its greatly improved screen, which, with a resolution of 1920 x 1200, makes text look clear and images crisp.
 Sure, it comes with a simplified custom interface that can't be swapped out without rooting and tinkering with the device, but at least with the display, you know you're getting something that even us picky enthusiasts can appreciate.
 As it turns out, that may not be the case.
+Numerous HDX owners have noticed an off-color bluish fringe around the edge of the screen.
+Amazon has since updated the We want you to know...
 Read More

 Motorola's ruggedized DEFY (which our own Brad Ganley reviewed) is a pretty cool phone.
 In my book, any time you can stick a gadget in a glass of water (or beer, as the case may be) with absolutely zero negative repercussions, I'm interested.
 The DEFY is no poser - Motorola's made the first industrial-strength Android.

 Unfortunately, a substantial number of users across the globe are reporting a fatal flaw with the device, and surprisingly it's not MOTOBLUR-related.
+The earpiece speaker, which is necessary to actually hear the person you're talking to, is failing on DEFY devices that are only weeks old.
 Read More